 Inappropriate actions or language by a visitor deemed too loud, disruptive, abusive, or threatening will not be tolerated.
 Such conduct will result in the immediate termination of the visit and possible denial of future visits.

-Violations of applicable laws and/or institutional rules by an offender and/or visitor(s) may result in termination of the visit, the visitor’s removal from the offender’s visitor list, disciplinary action against the offender, and criminal prosecution against both parties.
+Violations of applicable laws and/or institutional rules by an imprisoned person and/or visitor(s) may result in termination of the visit, the visitor’s removal from the imprisoned person’s visitor list, disciplinary action against the imprisoned person, and criminal prosecution against both parties.

 Individuals, including minors, entering the facility are subject to searches of their property, automobile, and person.